wezhunter/ESP32_LinuxCNC_MotionController_RealTime/README.md

 # ESP32UDP
-Hardware based external step generator and IO interface for LinuxCNC over native RMII Ethernet on a dual core ESP32 for numerous boards.<br>
+Hardware based external step generator and IO interface for LinuxCNC over native RMII Ethernet on a dual core ESP32 for several boards.<br>

 The hardware is connected to LinuxCNC over Ethernet.
 The controller operates in position mode at low speed and at higher speeds in velocity mode.<br>